Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

 I love that the Grammys finally carved out space for album cover art.
 In a streaming-first world, that square is the doorway.
 It’s the handshake, the billboard, the first impression.
 If you’re releasing music right now, your cover isn’t an afterthought; it’s part of the story you’re telling.

 Make it intentional.
 Make it aligned.
 Make it something people want to look at twice.
-And if you’re working on a cover and want to build something that actually stands out, I’d love to help.
+If you’re working on a cover and want to build something that actually stands out, I’d love to help.

 Let’s create something worth remembering.